natedey/RINRUS-oldpublic/bin/README.md

 1. Follow step 1-5 from example 1 to get protonated pdb, in this case we will work with `3bwm.pdb` and after step 2 of example 1 it will generate `3bwm_h.pdb`, if you have modified anything from `3bwm_h.pdb` then use that for following process.

-2. Run (For 5 Angstrom from center of mass OR average of xyz cordinate of seed residues A:300,A:301,A:302, and with OR without hydrogen example is given below).
+2. For 5 Angstrom from center of mass OR average of xyz cordinate of seed residues A:300,A:301,A:302, and with OR without hydrogen example is given below.
 Add "-nohydro" to neglact hydrogen if needed, and change seed (Chain:Resid,Chain:Resid) and distance as per requirement in -cut flag.
 ```bash
 python3 ~/git/RINRUS/bin/pdb_dist_rank.py -pdb 3bwm_h.pdb -s A:300,A:301,A:302 -cut 5 -type avg -nohydro
 python3 ~/git/RINRUS/bin/pdb_dist_rank.py -pdb 3bwm_h.pdb -s A:300,A:301,A:302 -cut 5 -type avg